Capillary/api-documentation/source/includes/_transaction.md

-## Add Transaction
+## Add or Return Transaction

-Lets you add one or more loyalty transactions to the Capillary system.
+Lets you add or return one or more loyalty transactions to the Capillary system.

 * If CONFIG_SKIP_SECONDARY_ID_ON_PRIMARY_MISMATCH is enabled, if the primary identifier is different but any of the secondary identifiers exist, a new customer is registered with the primary identifier ignoring the secondary identifier.
 The config is available on the Registration Page of InTouch Profile > Organization Settings > Miscellaneous.